PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 To look at the dependence of methylation events from the same DNA fragment, they estimated the "within-read probability of additional methylation of CHH sites within a given distance from a methylated CHH site".
 They only report the "within-read" results for CHH methylation.
 This amounts to estimating the conditional probability $Pr(Z_{h, i + s} | Z_{h, i})$ and plotting it as a function of genomic distance between the two loci, $pos_{i + 1} - pos{i}$.
 It is not clear from the methods whether $s = 1$, i.e. the conditional probability that the __next__ CHH is methylated (which amounts to using pairs of CHH loci with $NIL = 0$), or whether $s \geq 1$, i.e. the conditional probability that __any__ upstream CHH is methylated (which amounts to using pairs of CHH loci with $NIL \geq 0$).
 Furthermore, these results are limited by the short read lengths (31nt) available at the time of the study.

-The authors reported a 10nt periodicity of CHH methylation, which could be detected in both the $\beta$-value and "within-read" analyses.
+The authors reported a 10 bp periodicity of CHH methylation, which could be detected in both the $\beta$-value and "within-read" analyses.
 They noted that this periodicity is consistent with one helical DNA turn and that the mammalian Dnmt3a, which is the homologue to the main enzyme controlling asymmetric (e.g. CHH) methylation in _Arabidopsis_, _DRM2_, had recently been shown to methylate CpG cites $~8-10$ nucleotides apart.

 Autocorrelation analyses of the $\beta$-values also identified a periodicity of $~167$nt for CpG, CHG and CHH methylation, although it was strongest for CHG methylation.
 The authors noted that this "is similar to, but slightly shorter than, estimates of the average spacing of nucleosomes in plant chromatin".
 From this they postulated that nucleosomes or histone modifications might dictate access to the DNA by DNMTs and that methylated DNA might be more "compact" than unmethylated DNA.